cezi/julianowe-eu/_works/pocketbudget.md

 # Ideas
 description7:
   title: Ideas
-  text1: "<p>When we began to gather ideas over how might we help in having more control over finances</br> we found many new, interesting ideas that would not only create solutions for the analytics of incomes and expenses in the application</br> but also develop the educational and supportive side of it. </p>"
+  text1: "<p>When we began to gather ideas over how might we help in having more control over finances, we found many new, interesting ideas that would not only create solutions for the analytics of incomes and expenses in the application, but also develop the educational and supportive side of it. </p>"
   text2: "<p> In help came competitor analysis.
 Our team researched seven applications whose <b>main function was to control and analyze expenses</b>.</br> We identified few the most important and useful ideas, which help staying on track in an engaging way, such as: </br></br>
 <b>• Gamification</b></br>
 <b>• Setting targets for specific categories</b></br>